nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Seal a Criminal Record in Nevada

 A criminal record can be discomforting to an individual as it often precludes employment or other socio-economic prospects.
-Thus, many persons apply to seal criminal records every year.
-The first step is to hire a qualified attorney who examines the case and acts on the clients’ behalf.
+Offenders often apply to seal criminal records every year.
+A common first step is to hire a qualified attorney who examines the case and acts on the clients’ behalf.
 As the procedure of sealing is quite nuanced in Nevada, hiring an attorney is pragmatic.
 Nevertheless, an individual armed with enough information may initiate and complete the process solo.

 Department of Public Safety